This page explains how to access the veteran payment.

 Partners will be required to provide us with documentation to prove your identity.
 For more information refer to Proof of Identity Requirements.

-If eligible DVA will work out your rate of veteran payment, depending on your income or assets.
-When a decision has been made you will be notified by letter, which will include the date of grant, the amount of veteran payment you will receive and your obligations whilst receiving veteran payment.
+If you are eligible, DVA will work out your rate of veteran payment, depending on your income or assets.
+When a decision has been made you will receive a letter which will include the date of grant, the amount of veteran payment you will receive and your obligations whilst receiving veteran payment.

 The veteran payment will continue initially for a period of up to 42 days following the determination of your claim for a mental health condition.